mbmohib/mohib.me/contents/posts/handle-jwt-more-securely-in-a-frontend-app.md

 ### Handle **Access Token** expiry

 Now there are multiple ways to handle the expiry token.
-One way can be every time the token expire and the server return `401` we will hit our `/refresh-token` route and get new **Access Token** then again hit the protected route.
-But I like another way most, in this way every time we sent any api request first we check if the current token expire, if it's expire first we will get new **Access Token** then sent the api request.
+One way can be every time the token expires and the server return `401` we will hit our `/refresh-token` route and get new **Access Token** then again hit the protected route.
+But I like another way most, in this way every time we sent any API request first we check the current token expiry, if it expires first we will get new **Access Token** then sent the API request along with our new token.
 We can easily implement this using `axios` `interceptors`.
 So let's create another cool custom hook `use-axios.ts`

 ```javascript{15-20}
 export default function useAxios() {